gvwilson/thirdbit/src/fiction/bear/index.md

 the crowd.
 "Your Highness?" the first said.
 "Your Highness, I think it's time to go."

 Noxy blinked.
-It was Jinpa, the soldier who'd been with the prince yesterday.
-And the other man, the one keeping an eye on the crowd while Jinpa gently took the wicker windmill that the princess had been playing with out of her hands and gave it back to the stallkeeper, was Manpa.
+It was Rinpa, the soldier who'd been with the prince yesterday.
+And the other man, the one keeping an eye on the crowd while Rinpa gently took the wicker windmill that the princess had been playing with out of her hands and gave it back to the stallkeeper, was Manpa.
 Both wore sleeveless leather vests and baggy gray trousers instead of their uniform jackets.

 "Did I do something wrong?"
 Princess Ogmin asked plaintively.

-"No, no, no," Jinpa soothed.
+"No, no, no," Rinpa soothed.
 "It's just—how would you like to go down to the river and see the barges?
 Would you like that?"

 She glanced at Dolly, who nodded.
 "All right."
 She brightened.
 "They sell beaver tails there too!"

-As Jinpa steered the princess and Dolly toward the river steps and their guardian pillar, Noxy fell in beside Manpa.
+As Rinpa steered the princess and Dolly toward the river steps and their guardian pillar, Noxy fell in beside Manpa.
 "What's going on?" she asked quietly.